 - Meaningful Funeral: Two funerals feature in the storyline.
 One is talked about retrospectively, and while the audience does not see it, it is an important moment in the backstory.
 The other funeral is seen and represents a major turning point in the plot.

 - Missing Mom: Francis reveals partway through the movie that the real reason he called his brothers here was so they could find and visit their mother.

 - Most Writers Are Writers: As is Jack.

 - Orange/Blue Contrast

-- Pet the Dog: One of the train personnel catches a cobra aboard the train, and says he's going to kill it.
-Later, we see him, apparently keeping the snake as a pet
+- Pet the Dog: One of the train personnel catches the cobra which the brothers brought aboard the train, and later he says he killed it.
+Later we see him, apparently keeping the snake as a pet.

 - The Reveal: Francis spends most of film with his head wrapped up in bandages, he tells Peter and Jack it's because he crashed his motorcycle.
 Near the end of the film he reveals that he did it on purpose.

 - Train Trip Plot: The bulk of the movie revolves around the three brothers riding the train through India and attempting (rather unsuccessfully) to bond with each other.

 - Roman à Clef: ConversedPeter: Well, I'm not crazy about the part where I start screaming at the mechanic.
 That never happened.Jack: The characters are all fictional.